SamAbr/ETL_Extract_Samuel_Abrha/README.md

 1. **Clone this repository** using GitHub Desktop or `git clone`.
 2. Ensure the following files are in the same directory:
    - `etl_extract.ipynb`
+   - `etl_load.ipynb`
    - `google_5yr_one.csv`
    - `last_extraction.txt`
 3. Launch **Jupyter Notebook** through Anaconda or VS Code.
 4. Open `etl_extract.ipynb` and run all cells to:
    - Perform full extraction and transformation
    - Simulate incremental extraction and update
+5. Open `etl_load.ipynb` and run all cells to:
+   - Load both datasets into SQLite databases
+   - Save the datasets as Parquet files

 ---